Bloated Stomach: Why Your Belly Looks Distended

 Why Breathing and Abdominal Coordination and Strength Reduce Bloating

-When the diaphragm is no longer fully relaxing and fully contracting:
+When the diaphragm is not consistently fully relaxing and fully contracting:

-• Pelvic floor muscles may struggle to lengthen and relax for bowel movements
+Pelvic floor muscles may struggle to perform appropriately for bowel movements and activities

 This can create a cycle where stomach pain, bloating, and constipation reinforce one another.